 Roomba 650 vs 880: Pros & Cons and Verdict

 Roomba 880 and 650 are highly-acclaimed smart floor cleaners and are best-selling gadgets on Amazon.
-These vacuum cleaners have highest ratings and can boast having top-notch features and enhanced capabilities.
+These vacuum cleaners have top ratings and can boast having top-notch features and enhanced capabilities.

-In this comparison article, we’ll compare some of the most critical aspects of these robotic vacuums; we’ll create some interesting charts and will conclude the article with a reasonable answer.
+In this comparison article, we’ll compare some of the most critical aspects of these robotic vacuums; we’ll create some interesting charts and will conclude the article with a reasonable verdict.